Duncan Suttles: Playing style and legacy

 In his youth, Suttles was strongly influenced by Aron Nimzowitsch, and became, like Nimzowitsch, well-known for his unorthodox treatment of hypermodern openings.

 Suttles championed the Modern Defence from the mid-1960s, showing that the line, which had previously been regarded with skepticism, was a fully playable universal defence against any White opening move.
 The line was dubbed The Rat, after the Black fianchettoed bishop which kept dodging around in its holes.

 As White, Suttles favoured 1.e4, with a predilection for the Closed Variation against the Sicilian Defence, and the baroque Vienna Game after 1.e4 e5.
 He occasionally played the English Opening (1.c4) as well.
 By the early 1970s, he was frequently opening with 1.g3 as White, aiming for a reversed Modern Defence, another new opening idea.
 His unique skills – such as the avoidance of main opening lines, use of a defensive kingside fianchetto, development of knights to unusual squares, and sudden eruption of tactics – are illustrated in the games listed below.

 Suttles was the leader in the group of young masters mentored by Macskasy.
-The players fought each other over-the-board, they but also collaborated and learned from each other, and employed original playing styles to largely dominate Canadian chess for the better part of a decade.
+The players fought each other over-the-board, but they also collaborated and learned from each other, and employed original playing styles to largely dominate Canadian chess for the better part of a decade.
 Other group members from the late 1960s were Peter Biyiasas, Bruce Harper, Jonathan Berry, and Robert Zuk.

 Suttles' originality gained the attention of the chess world, but it also sparked some degree of incomprehension.
 Robert Byrne, chess columnist for the New York Times, wrote:

 The taciturn Suttles is notorious for the most eccentric style in current chess – what might be called "outlandish hypermodernism."
 Not only does he develop his bishops on the wings, he also frequently sends his knights to the edges of the board too.
 If one can speak of antecedents for Suttles, it would have to be the crotchety British master Henry E. Bird or the defiant Wilhelm Steinitz at his most bizarre.